-Training is conducted in 44 operating rooms, 12 non-OR anesthetizing locations, 3 Surgical Intensive Care Units, 6 obstetric suites (4 ORs for C-Section and 2 minor procedure rooms), 24 labor and delivery rooms, the Center for Assisted Reproduction, the Weiner Center for Preoperative Evaluation, the Post Anesthesia Care Unit, the Pain Management Center, and throughout the hospital when on the Postoperative Pain Management Service.
+Training is conducted in 48 operating rooms, 12 non-OR anesthetizing locations (including endoscopy, interventional radiology/angiography, the cardiac catheterization laboratory, and a hybrid MR-OR), 4 Surgical Intensive Care Units (including dedicated thoracic surgery and cardiac surgery ICUs), 6 obstetric suites (4 operative delivery rooms and 2 procedure rooms) and 24 labor and delivery suites, the Center for Assisted Reproduction, the Weiner Center for Preoperative Evaluation, the Post Anesthesia Care Unit, the Pain Management Center, and throughout the hospital when on the Postoperative Pain Management Service.
 Residents also rotate through Brigham and Women's Faulkner Hospital, Boston Children's Hospital, and other outside facilities.

 The residency program begins with a two-month tutorial during which the new residents receive didactics on the basics of anesthesiology and one-on-one intraoperative teaching.
 After the tutorial period, the curriculum is organized into month-long rotations according to the ACGME guidelines where residents will learn through clinical experience, mentorship, and didactics while providing excellent care to a diverse patient population.
 Didactic offerings include Grand Rounds, Clinical Conference, Chief Rounds (CA-1 lectures by CA-3 residents), Written Board Review, Morbidity & Mortality conference, Problem Based Learning discussion seminars (brief topic-based discussions), Journal Club, Oral Board Review, Divisional lecture series, Workshops (e.g. difficult airway management, regional anesthesia) and Simulator experiences.